 There are so many amazing books that use Christmas as a theme that you could read one a day and probably not run out in your lifetime.
 Christmas picture books make great gifts and they can be read all year round.

 Now, we recognize that not all of your students will be celebrating Christmas (and we have lots of book lists for other holidays and celebrations-see the bottom), but for your students that do, we’ve collected a list of our favourite pictures books, graphic novels and novels that bring on the Christmas spirit.

 Picture books are not just for preschoolers!
-Our students in in grades four and five and they love to be read to.
+Our students in grades four and five and love to be read to.
 Even more, they love picture books.
 We started a new tradition a few years ago that has stuck.
-We ask our students to bring in one of their all time favourite picture books and they get to read it to the class.
+We ask our students to bring in one of their all-time favourite picture books and they get to read it to the class.
 Not all of the books are about Christmas, and that’s fine.
 Students get to practice reading in front of their peers with a book they love and know well.
 It is so much fun!

 Christmas Picture Books For Any Age

 Our books lists do not contain affiliate links.
 Instead, we encourage you to shop at your local book store.
 This is better for the environment and supports your local economy.

 Our one exception is being able to buy a book directly from the authors, which is the case with Ugly Christmas Sweater Rebellion Book by Chris Boyd and Jason Birch.
 Written by the original ugly Christmas Sweater party creators, this is a fun family (and soon to be classic) that should be in every home or school where Christmas is celebrated.
 We love the fun illustrations and the silly story and you will, too.

 Santa Claus and the Three Bears by Maria Modugno This story is based on the classic fairy tale Goldilocks and the Three Bears but with a Christmas twist.
 It is a great opportunity to have students compare the original story to this new version looking for similarities and differences.